AusRegistry/ari-toolkit/readme.md

 The Toolkit is designed to be flexible enough to read properties from any source as long as the data source implements the SessionManagerProperties interface.
 For example, you could source your configuration parameters from an encrypted file by providing an implementation of SessionManagerProperties to read from the encrypted file.

-### Registrar Responsibilities
+### Registrar Responsibilities <a id="responsibilities"></a>

-It is your responsibility to protect the Toolkit parameter file which contains the client identifier and password for login, and also to implement suitable mechanisms to protect the cryptographic keys used by the Toolkits’ TLS implementations.
+It is your responsibility to protect the Toolkit parameter file which contains the client identifier and password for login, and also to implement suitable mechanisms to protect the cryptographic keys used by the Toolkitsï¿½ TLS implementations.

 The default log files contain XML sent to and received from the EPP server.
 These log files may contain information of a sensitive nature, for example domain name auth info.
 Clients should take care to ensure this information is accessible only to those that require it.
 Applications may disable logging of commands; however this may impair ability to provide support.

-## Quick Start Guide
+## Quick Start Guide <a id="quick-start"></a>

 ARI's EPP Toolkit allows you to send commands to an EPP service and receive back responses.
 To send commands it is necessary to create a session, which will handle socket connection, the EPP greeting, and logging in.